MantisFEM/Mantis.jl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**First checks**
+1. Make sure the bug is from the `Mantis` code and not other modifications.
+2. Check the open issues to see if someone else has already spotted the same bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Describe the bug**
-A clear and concise description of what the bug is.
+1. A clear and concise description of what the bug is.
+2. Prints of the output you obtain.

 **To Reproduce**
 Steps to reproduce the behaviour: